liusida/ResearchProjectFramework/README.md

 ## Design

-1. `output_data` folder is huge, so keep it in a separate place, so when we copy paste another experiment, we don't need to copy the output data.
+1. `output_data` folder will be huge, so keep it in a separate place, so when we copy paste another experiment, we don't need to copy the output data.

 2. every experiment need a hypothesis, so we would remember what we are testing.